Jokero/validy/README.md

 }
 ```

-### Examples
+### Return value

-#### Return rejected promise instead of fulfilled
+By default `validy` returns fulfilled promise when validated object is not valid.

-If for some reasons you want to use rejected promise with validation error instead of fulfilled promise, specify `reject=true` option:
+If for some reasons you want to use rejected promise with validation error instead of fulfilled promise, specify `reject` option:

 ```js
 validy(object, schema, { reject: true })